bluegreen-labs/phenocam_installation_tool_v2/README.md

 #### 4.1 Configuring the camera

+> [!note]
+> To configure the camera you do not need to change any settings using the graphical user interface (webpage) of the camera itself.
+The configuration script (and ancillary scripts) will take care of all required settings from the command line in a consistent and concise way. **Changing settings using the camera webpage might corrupt the data you send to the PhenoCam network**.

 To configure a camera for the GMT+1 time zone taking pictures every 30 minutes between nine (9) in the morning and ten (22) at night you would use the following command.
 Note that you also need to specify your IP address, and password and the camera name you used in the site survey (see above).

 ```bash